 So before you do anything, you have to do your research.

 Things you should research before getting started on anything having to do with your blog include the following:

-- Find out how many other blogs and websites exist within your intended niche.
+- Find out how many other blogs, magazines, and websites exist within your intended niche.

-- Look at their primary focus, traffic figures, and if your intended niche is different in any way.
+- Look at their primary focus, traffic figures (often available on media/work with us pages), and if your intended niche is different in any way.
 Can you become the expert or someone else already it?
 Do they do a good job at it?
 What do you have to do in order to be better?
 How long would it take for you to do so?

 - Define your audience, who they are, what they like, where they live.
 This will come in handy for advertising later on.